tk3369/SASLib.jl/README.md

 Only `sas7bdat` format is supported, however.
 If anyone needs to read `xport` files, please submit an issue.
 Pull requests are welcome as well.

+SASLib is licensed under the MIT Expat license.

 ## Installation

 ```